kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 ---
-title: "vim, Git, and how I won the war"
+title: "vim, git, and how I won the war"
-permalink: "/vim-Git-and-how-i-won-the-war"
+permalink: "/vim-git-and-how-i-won-the-war"
 excerpt: "Bro, do you even create?"
 date: 2025-06-13
 categories: